h5p/h5p-cli/assets/docs/commands.md

 • `h5p install <library> <mode>` downloads the library and its dependencies in the libraries folder.
 Use `view` or `edit` for `<mode>`.

-• `h5p setup <library|repoUrl> [version] [download] [branch]` sets up a library and its dependencies.
+• `h5p setup <library|repoUrl> [ref] [download]` sets up a library and its dependencies.
-Use `[branch]` to set up the library from a specific git branch.
-Only the library itself follows the branch; its dependencies are resolved as usual and the library is cloned even if `[download]` is set.
+`[ref]` is an optional git tag or branch for the library under test.
+Dependency versions are read from that ref's `library.json`; only the library itself is cloned at `[ref]` — its dependencies install at their normal versions from that tree.
-For example, `h5p setup h5p-accordion '' '' fix/example` installs "h5p-accordion" from its "fix/example" branch.
+For example, `h5p setup h5p-accordion 1.0.0` installs from tag "1.0.0", and `h5p setup h5p-accordion feat/example` installs from branch "feat/example".
 `<repoUrl>` is a github repository url.
 Running the command in this format will also update the library in the local registry.
 This is useful for unregistered libraries.
 For example, `h5p setup git@github.com:h5p/h5p-accordion.git` installs the "h5p-accordion" library and its dependencies.
 It also updates its entry in the local library registry.
-You can optionally specify a library `[version]`.
-To view current versions for a library use the `tags` command.
+To view current tags for a library use the `tags` command.
 Using `1` for the `[download]` parameter will download the libraries instead of cloning them as git repos.
+The library under test is still cloned when `[ref]` is a branch.
 Set the `H5P_NO_UPDATES` environment variable to `1` to skip updating libraries and speed up the setup process.
 Set the `H5P_SSH_CLONE` environment variable to `1` so that ssh urls are used when cloning private repositories.
 This is useful for cloning private repos and for when you want to commit from the `libraries/<library>` folder.
 > [!IMPORTANT]
-> If no `[version]` is specified master branches will be used.
+> If no `[ref]` is specified master branches will be used.

 • `h5p missing <library>` will compute the unregistered dependencies for a library.
 The library itself has to exist in the local library registry.